-The one device I always have with me is my 16 GB iPhone 4S.
+The one device I always have with me is my 128 GB Verizon iPhone 7.
 It is my ever-present traveling companion and keeps me constantly connected with the people and information I need to keep on top of.
 It also serves as my music device and camera when I need one.
 Simply a fantastic device.

 Still TextMate.
 I’ve tried to get into the whole Vim vibe going around the Ruby community at the moment, but I am just wired to continue to use TextMate.
 Even after all of this time, simply the best.
 I’m now enjoying watching TextMate 2 development on GitHub and looking for a place for me to step in and maybe contribute a little bit.